snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 - New issue and pull request templates to give better guidance if you are looking to contribute

 <h2 id="upgrading">5.
 Upgrading</h2>

-This release applies only to our real-time pipeline running on AWS, GCP or on-premise through Kafka - if you are running any other flavor of Snowplow, there is no upgrade necessary.

 <h3 id="upg-se">5.1 Upgrading Stream Enrich</h3>